harmansethi92/kustomer-Terraform/README.md

 terraform/modules/multi-region/ : It consists of a High availibility load balancer which sends traffic to two identical instances in different availability zones

+#### Output

+Once the terraform plan has been applied, it's going to display the load balancer DNS name in each region

 #### Note

 The copy ami from eu-west-1 to us-east-1 takes around 4-5 minutes, so stack would take sometime to be built in Virginia